binhle23/US-China-Competition/README.md

 ### 1.2 Geographic location of data collection:

 We commissioned the survey firm Qualtrics to conduct the survey on a representative sample of the Chinese internet population.
-We collected 3,146 responses that were distributed across China’s provinces.
+We collected responses that were distributed across China’s provinces.

 ### 1.3 Language of the survey:

 Simplied Chinese

-### 1.4 Data collection funding source:

 ## 2. DATA AND FILE OVERVIEW